-Our parent agency, Referral Program Pros, has run over 4,000 outbound campaigns.
-The single biggest predictor of campaign performance is not the copy, not the subject line, and not the channel.
-It is whether the prospect has a reason to care right now.
-Signal-based outreach systematizes that insight.
+Our parent agency, Referral Program Pros, has run over 4,000 outbound campaigns and booked 7,000+ meetings.
+Across all of that volume, the single biggest predictor of a campaign’s reply rate was never the copy, the subject line, or the channel.
+It was whether the prospect had a concrete reason to care the day the message landed.
+Signal-based outreach systematizes that one insight.

 Tier 1 signals (strong intent):